Exodio/mern-project/README.md

 - Browse through the Landing Page, which by default lists all of the latest Movies from an API.
 - Load More movies, once reviewed/or not, all of the already listed ones, navigate at the very bottom of the page, check your Current Time, while you are there, as well as Search for your desired movie in the Search Box.
 Navigate to the very top by clicking on the Scroll Button.
 - Redirect to the Home Page, by clicking on the Homepage Logo and in case you route to a non-existing path or to a user credentials required one, you will come across with the Not Found Page.
+- Review the representive About Page located in the section of the dropdown Menu, right next to the homepage logo, click on the theme changer for better reading experience, as you understand more about the application.

 2. :lock: **Private part** - only for logged in users.
 After successful registration using the given (by the user) unique credentials, you will be able to use the full functionality of the application: